-Melbourne Storm will join Team Lace Up and the movement to end social violence when they face Wests Tigers at AAMI Park in Round 16, partnering with anti violence organisation Step Back Think.
+Melbourne Storm will join Team Lace Up and the movement to end social violence when they face the Roosters at AAMI Park on Saturday night, partnering with anti violence organisation Step Back Think.

-Storm players will wear orange laces during their Sunday afternoon clash with the Tigers at AAMI Park on June 26, helping raise awareness around social violence and the consequences a violent decision can make.
+Storm players will wear orange laces and orange arm bands during their top of the table clash against Sydney, helping to raise awareness around social violence and the consequences a violent decision can make.

-Partnering with Step Back Think, Melbourne Storm recognises the important role sporting clubs can play making a stand against social violence, impacting the behaviour of the wider community.
-Since January there has already been nine lives lost to social violence in Australia.
+Partnering with Step Back Think, Melbourne Storm recognises the important role sporting clubs can play in making a stand against social violence, impacting the behaviour of the wider community.

-For the second year, Storm forward Tohu Harris is an ambassador of the initiative and has joined Team Lace Up in 2016, taking the lead to help raise awareness and end social violence.
+For the third consecutive year, Storm forward Tohu Harris is an ambassador of the initiative and has joined Team Lace Up in 2017, taking the lead to help raise awareness and end social violence.
+Unfortunately Harris will not take the field this weekend when Storm face the Roosters with the second-rower sidelined with a shoulder injury.

 Step Back Think was formed in the wake of the horrific injuries sustained by James Macready-Bryan in 2006.
 James suffered catastrophic brain damage from which he will never recover after a single punch knocked him to the ground in Melbourne's CBD.